 When a Monte Carlo method is used to value a TSR, a large number of potential future price/returns scenarios are generated and analyzed.
 This might include several hundred thousand, to over a million, possible outcomes.
 The aggregate results of the scenarios are assembled, analyzed, and used to create a distribution of possible range and frequency (probability) of potential future payouts.
 The average amount (weighted) of all the payout scenarios is calculated and used as the estimate of the projected value.
 This projected value is then discounted to present value, using an appropriate risk-free rate, to arrive at the fair value of the TSR award.

-Most companies do not have the in-house resources, time, or experience to run Monte Carlo simulations.
+Most companies don’t have the in-house resources, time, or experience to run Monte Carlo method simulations.

+Most companies don’t have the in-house resources, time, or experience to run Monte Carlo method simulations.
 The required models can become complex and are highly customized to the individual company and plan.
-While software packages and spreadsheets exist that can be used to create Monte Carlo simulations, most management teams do not attempt these calculations on their own.
+While software packages and spreadsheets exist that can be used to create Monte Carlo simulations, most management teams don’t attempt these calculations on their own.
 An independent valuation consultant is typically retained to assist in determining the fair value of a TSR plan and assist with the support needed for review and audit.

-As a form of compensation, the units awarded under a TSR plan are subject to various financial reporting requirements in order to comply with US GAAP.
+As a form of compensation, the units awarded under a TSR plan are subject to various financial reporting requirements in order to comply with U.S. GAAP.
 Under accounting guidelines, TSR awards are considered share-based payments with market and service conditions.
-The accounting for awards with market conditions is different than grants with company performance or only service vesting conditions.
+The accounting for awards with market conditions is different from grants with company performance or only service vesting conditions.

 Grants made under a TSR plan must be classified as either equity or liability awards.

-The fair value of a TSR equity award is not adjusted for changes in fair value over the performance period.
-The fair value of a TSR award is also not adjusted at grant date for forfeitures related to not achieving performance vesting conditions, as this component is incorporated into the valuation method described in the previous section.
+The fair value of a TSR equity award isn’t adjusted for changes in fair value over the performance period.
+The fair value of a TSR award is also not adjusted at grant date for forfeitures related to not achieving performance vesting conditions, as this component is incorporated into the process of the Monte Carlo method described in the previous section.
 Adjustments may be considered for estimated forfeitures related to service condition vesting, if these are reasonably determinable as of the grant date.
 Alternately, an election can be made to account for forfeitures related to service conditions as they occur.

 An election can be made to account for forfeitures related to service conditions as they occur.

+For entities that report under the International Financial Reporting Standards (IFRS), the accounting for TSR awards is similar in many respects to U.S. GAAP; however, there can be difference in the accounting.
 Most significantly, there can be differences in how the awards are classified as either equity or liabilities, and the fair value method must be used in all circumstances.
-Regardless of whether an entity reports under IFRS or US GAAP, the accounting for TSR awards can introduce complexity that requires specialized knowledge and experience.
+Regardless of whether an entity reports under IFRS or U.S. GAAP, the accounting for TSR awards can introduce complexity that requires specialized knowledge and experience.

-The use of TSR plans continues to grow as a form of compensation for employees that is aligned with the interests of shareholders and investors.
+The use of TSR plans continues to be a popular form of compensation that is aligned with the interests of shareholders and investors.
 TSR plans can introduce some complexity from a valuation and accounting perspective.
-However, the features of typical TSR plans described above can make them an attractive alternative to the long-term equity-based incentive strategy for public and private companies
+However, the features of typical TSR plans described above can make them an attractive alternative to the long-term, equity-based incentive strategy for public and private companies.